mathieuelisa/React-Dashboard/README.md

 ## The project

-This project is carried out in order to obtain a dashboard to better manage my e-commerce applications
+This project is carried out in order to obtain a dashboard to better manage my e-commerce applications.

 ## Design 🔧